GSA-TTS/FAC/docs/ci-cd-operations.md

 ## CI/CD Operations

 **Introduction:**
-We use a plethora of CI/CD mechanisms in the FAC, largely surrounding terraform and github workflows.
-Inside those mechanisms, there are various items that serve to handle our process which revolve around testing, scanning, and deploying.
+We use a variety of CI/CD mechanisms in the FAC, largely surrounding terraform and github workflows.
+Inside those mechanisms, there are various items that serve to handle our process of testing, scanning, and deploying.
 This document is considered a living document and should be updated as new mechanisms or items are introduced.

 **Development Overview:**
 Largely, the scope of operations can be viewed in the below graph, which illustrate how a new piece of code, feature or implementation may be introduced to the ecosystem.
 A developer will take on a task, work on that task locally, create a pull request, that pull request will be tested, it is approved, and then merged into dev, automatically merged into staging the following day, and then released to production once a week, with ad-hoc releases also acceptable.